tmoxon/uni/README.md

 ## Installation

+### Important setup Windows users
+In general, using WSL or Docker is a good move for Windows users.
+However this can work in Windows if:

+- Git for Windows is installed
+- Your environment variable PATH includes the directory containing Git bash (e.g. C:\Program Files\Git\bin)
+- Your PATH variable is higher than C:\Windows\System32 so that bash doesn't default to loading WSL terminal

 ### Install the plugin

 Run the following (note at time of writing the slash command doesn't work in the vs code extension):